 This appears to be an effective means of preparing the student for ovariohysterectomy in the living animal.

-Developed by University of Sydney, Faculty of Veterinary Science, Sydney, Australia with Studio Kite; see news item or article by Woon, 2011 for more information.
+Developed by University of Sydney, Faculty of Veterinary Science, Sydney, Australia with Studio Kite; see article by Woon 2011 for more information.

 TheMOOSE, ovariohysterectomy simulator